xysmalobia/sensors/README.md

 Contains the html files to generate the website, also losely based on what I have learned during CS50's week 7-9.
 Readings.html and chart.html contain the code to display sensor data from the database in a table and the containers for chart.js.

 ### Working model:
 A working model that is connected to an active sensor can be found [on my PythonAnywhere site](https://xysmalobia.pythonanywhere.com/).
+More information can also be found on [my website] (https://www.piandpython.net/).